-Comment [A17]: This language is designed to address the D6 building height and shadow situation.
+- ii.
+The Planning Board may approve the extension of rooftop mechanical elements above the aforementioned limit, provided that (a) the Board finds that such additional height is the minimum necessary to achieve the desired objective, taking into account other important zoning goals such as energy efficiency and sustainability, will not create unreasonable shadow or other visual impacts, and cannot otherwise reasonably be addressed within the proposed height and (b) the additional height of such rooftop mechanical elements must be limited to five (5) additional feet; and (c) such rooftop mechanical elements must be located to the south of the centerline of the building roof. - g.
+On any lot with a frontage on Everett Street, luminaries located in the private frontage must be provided with sensors, timers, or other means to automatically reduce the lumens emitted by at least thirty percent (30%) beginning one hour after the close of business of the ground floor tenant until 7:00am.
+Lighting required by the Massachusetts State Building Code is exempt.

+2. Façades

-- piers, pilasters, sills, sign bands, windows, and other architectural features that either recess or project from the average plane of the facade by at least four (4) inches. - Vents, exhausts, and other utility features on building facades must be architecturally integrated into the design of the building. - Facades must provide a frame for each storefront and lobby entrance in accordance with the following: - A horizontal lintel or beam (architrave) and comice extending across the full width of the building supported by columns, pilasters, or piers; or - A horizontal beam or fascia (architrave) positioned between columns, pilasters, or piers that extend from the upper stories of a building all the way to the ground. - When present, the horizontal lintel, beam, or fascia (architrave) serves as the sign band for each storefront. - 3.
-High-Rise Buildings - Towers - The separation distance between all TOWERS must be at least eighty (80) feet, measured from the exterior walls and excluding balconies. - ii.
+- a.
+All building facades must provide surface relief through the use of balconies, Bay Windows, cladding, columns, corner boards, cornices, door surrounds, moldings, piers, pilasters, sills, sign bands, windows, and other architectural features that either recess or project from the average plane of the facade by at least four (4) inches. - b.
+Vents, exhausts, and other utility features on building facades must be architecturally integrated into the design of the building. - c.
+Facades must provide a frame for each storefront and lobby entrance in accordance with the following: - i.
+A horizontal lintel or beam (architrave) and cornice extending across the full width of the building supported by columns, pilasters, or piers; or - ii.
+A horizontal beam or fascia (architrave) positioned between columns, pilasters, or piers that extend from the upper stories of a building all the way to the ground. - d.
+When present, the horizontal lintel, beam, or fascia (architrave) serves as the sign band for each storefront.

+3. High-Rise Buildings

+- a.
+Towers - i.
+The separation distance between all TOWERS must be at least eighty (80) feet, measured from the exterior walls and excluding balconies. - ii.
 The separation distance between TOWERS may be decreased to a minimum of fifty (50) feet by Special Permit through the use of creative architectural solutions such as offset towers/views, non-parallel walls, or tapering/curved tower forms, that increase the actual or perceived tower separation distance, provided that both privacy and natural light are provided and no adverse environmental conditions are created. - (a) In its discretion to approve or deny a Special Permit authorizing a decrease in tower separation below the standard eighty (80) foot minimum, the Planning Board shall consider the following: - The review considerations for all Special Permits as specified in Section 5.1 Special Permits; - 2.
-Shadow impacts cast on adjacent sites and on-site uses; - View corridors from windows of new and existing towers; - The effectiveness of architectural techniques to increase the actual or perceived tower separation distance. - 4.
-Environmental Performance - The Planning Board shall establish standards for Design & Site Plan Review applications to demonstrate the following: - That shadows cast by high-rise buildings do not substantially and adversely limit ground level access to sunlight on sidewalks and Civic Spaces. - That pedestrian level wind velocities do not exceed acceptable levels for various activities existing or proposed at particular locations. - iii.
-That buildings do not cause visual impairment or discomfort due to reflective spot glare in the public realm or solar heat buildup in any nearby buildings. - Green Buildings - New construction or alterations between 25,000 and 50,000 SF of gross floor area must be LEED Silver certifiable. - New construction or alterations greater than 50,000 SF of gross floor area must be LEED Gold certifiable. - c.
-Development subject to the E.4.a and E.4.b (above) must meet the standards of the most current LEED building rating system.
-During the twelve (12) month time period after the adoption of a new version of LEED, applications may be submitted demonstrating compliance to the immediately previous or newly adopted version of the LEED building rating system. - 6.
-Mechanical Equipment Noise Mitigation - a.
-Sound emanating from rooftop mechanical equipment must be minimized to every extent practicable including, but not limited to, the location and sizing of equipment, the selection of equipment, and sound attenuation measures.
+Shadow impacts cast on adjacent sites and on-site uses; - 3.
+View corridors from windows of new and existing towers; - 4.
+The effectiveness of architectural techniques to increase the actual or perceived tower separation distance.

+4. Environmental Performance

+- a.
+The Planning Board shall establish standards for Design & Site Plan Review applications to demonstrate the following: - i.
+That shadows cast by high-rise buildings do not substantially and adversely limit ground level access to sunlight on sidewalks and Civic Spaces. - ii.
+That pedestrian level wind velocities do not exceed acceptable levels for various activities existing or proposed at particular locations.